$250

 Any or all of these parties may have contributed to the accident, and our trailer truck accident lawyers would look to name them as defendants as they all may have insurance and assets that can go toward a settlement award.

-In a successful tractor trailer lawsuit, our attorneys may help you recover an award for compensatory damages.
+In a successful tractor trailer accident lawsuit, our attorneys may help you recover an award for compensatory damages.
 These cover both your economic damages for specific monetary losses and your non-economic damages for losses that may not have a specific dollar value but negatively impact your life.
 These may include:

 • Medical and rehabilitative and equipment costs